smallstep/docs/src/pages/docs/step-cli/reference/ca/renew/index.md

 The **--daemon** flag can be combined with **--pid**, **--signal**, or **--exec** to provide certificate reloads on your services.

+The renew command uses mTLS (by default) to authenticate to the step-ca API.
+However, there are scenarios where mTLS is not an option - step-ca is behind a proxy or the leaf certificate is not configured to do client authentication.
+To circumvent the default mTLS authentication use **--mtls=false** to force a flow that uses X5C token based authentication.

 ## Positional arguments

 `crt-file`